Learning how to train new engineers can truly set a company apart from the rest, catapulting it from average to exceptional.

 - Choose patient and dedicated senior engineers for mentorship.
 It’s no cakewalk!

 In a nutshell, companies need to have the back of both rookies and veterans alike.

 “How to train new engineers?” wrap up

-Have you experienced difficulties as a rookie engineer at a new company?
-What do you find is the best way on how to train rookie engineers?
+Have you ever faced challenges as a rookie engineer at a new company?
+What do you think is the best way to train rookie engineers?